 Tell your company story from the start, but ensure value is present.
-Prospective employees who see the value of what you have to offer and be more likely to apply.
-Highlight what you’ve got through great content whether it’s perks, amenities, culture, etc., this will easily match a candidate to your company.
+Prospective employees who see the value of what you have to offer will be more likely to apply.
+Highlight your company's perks, amenities, culture, etc. through great content, this will easily match a candidate to your company.

 At Denamico, we use an Utterly Cool Lexicon to show what it’s like working for our Denami-fab company.

 Finding the ideal candidate is probably not going to happen the day you post a job opening.
 Unfortunately, chances are a potential employee's first visit to your site is not going to be the time they apply.
 Just like during the buying process, candidates search for recommendations and reviews before committing.
 A potential candidate might view your career page once, but not apply that day.

 Nurturing relationships and staying in touch with those who do seek out information about open positions at your company is vital.